GO WilMa! Wins Statewide Excellence in Recreation and Parks Award!

 Get Outside 'round Willistown and Malvern!
 (GO WilMa!)

 GO WilMa! is an exciting and entertaining summer outdoor adventure program that encourages children in the Willistown and Malvern region (no residency requirements) to explore the natural and historic treasures of our area through a series of scavenger hunts.
 Kids and their families and friends participate on their own schedule throughout the summer.
-Children are automatically signed up for GO WilMa! when they register for the National Summer Reading Program at Malvern or Paoli Library.
+Children are automatically signed up for GO WilMa! when they register for the Summer Quest summer program at Malvern or Paoli Library.
+Kids will earn a GO WilMa! patch similar to those earned by Boy and Girl Scouts for completing 6 outdoor adventures.
+The GO WilMa!
+Summer Quest patch is available only at Malvern and Paoli libraries!

 GO WilMa! combines parks and recreation, health and wellness, reading, and lots of fresh air fun.
 Exploring the natural and historic treasures of our area also brings families, friends, and our community together, lifting spirits and delivering smiles.
 GO WilMa! is one of the wonderful happenings that makes our community so special...join in the adventure!